-An FSA (also referred to as a flexible spending account) allows you to set aside money from each paycheck—before taxes—to pay for out-of-pocket health expenses.
+A Medical FSA allows you to set aside money from each paycheck—before taxes—to pay for out-of-pocket health expenses.

-- FSAs help you pay for deductibles, copays, coinsurance, dental, vision, and many other out-of-pocket expenses.
+- The Medical FSA helps you pay for deductibles, copays, coinsurance, dental, vision, and many other out-of-pocket expenses.
 (See list of eligible expenses.)

-- FSAs let you set aside a portion of your pay, so they reduce your annual taxable income.
+- The Medical FSA lets you set aside a portion of your pay, so it reduces your annual taxable income.

-- The full amount you set aside for your calendar FSA contribution is available on your first day of the plan year for expenses.
+- The full amount you set aside for your calendar Medical FSA contribution is available on the first day of the plan year for expenses.

-- You can use your FSA for your or your dependent's health care expenses, even if they are not enrolled in your PEBB medical or dental plan.
+- You can use your Medical FSA for you, your spouse or your qualified tax dependent's health care expenses, even if they are not enrolled in your PEBB medical or dental plan.

 When you become eligible for PEBB benefits.
-You must enroll no later than 31 days after you become eligible (usually on your first day of employment).
+You must enroll no later than 31 days after the date you become eligible for PEBB benefits.

 During the plan year if you or an eligible family member has a qualifying event that creates a special open enrollment